 Preceding her career in international development, Barbara was the CEO of U.S.-based KRKA Pharmaceuticals, a leading European generics company.
 Prior to that she gained experience at Novartis, Knoll and BASF.
 Barbara was elected to the Board of Directors of the U.S. Generic Pharmaceutical Industry Association (GPhA) and has also served on the Board of BionorImmuno.

 Barbara holds a degree in chemistry from Ljubljana University and degrees in business management from Columbia University Business School and leadership from Cambridge University Judge Business School.
 She studied systems thinking with Fritjof Capra and deep ecology with Joanna Macy.
 She is an alumni of The Chartres Academy Wisdom School, Ubiquity University.
 She is a mindfulness practitioner and has practiced meditation with John Kabat Zinn and Gyetrul Jigme Rinpoche.
-Her current doctoral studies in social sciences and humanities focus on design of new collaborative structures and governance for the wellbeing of people and planet.
+Her current doctoral studies in social sciences and humanities focus on design of new collaborative arrangements and governance for the wellbeing of people and planet.
 Barbara speaks English, French, German, Serbo-Croatian and her native Slovene.
-Born in Ljubljana, Slovenia, she has lived and worked around the world and currently resides in Geneva, Switzerland.
+Born in Ljubljana, Slovenia, she lived in New York and currently resides in Geneva, Switzerland.